Big Brother's Nicole Franzel Went to Emergency Room for Heavy Bleeding Days After Giving Birth - E! Online

 Reassuring everyone that she was indeed okay and on the safe road to recovery, she added, "But everyday, I'm a little better.
 Thanks for asking!"

-Additionally, the reality TV competitor gave fans a sweet update on the couple's newborn in clips also shared to her Instagram Stories.
+Additionally, the Coco Caliente podcast host gave fans a sweet update on the couple's newborn in clips also shared to her Instagram Stories.
 In the first video, Nicole shows herself cradling Arrow as he is fast asleep and explained that they've noticed he's already "really, really strong."

 "Arrow is doing really, really, really, really good," she noted.
 "He just loves his Mommy and his Daddy and just wants to be held by them."